-When you launch Workbench, a splash screen opens (Figure 1), showing a list of Specification files ("Spec Files") in the directory path you are currently opening Workbench from, plus Recently opened Spec Files, if you have launched Workbench before.
+When you launch Workbench, the Open Recent Files dialog appears (Figure 1), showing a list of recently accessed Directories, Scene Files, and Specification files ("Spec Files").
+It may be empty if no files have been previously loaded into Workbench.

 A spec file organizes a set of data files for loading into the program at one time.